eth-protocol-fellows/cohort-three/program-guide/program-details.md

 Applications will open at the beginning of September and remain open for two weeks, closing on September 15th.

-The program will formally run for 5 months, from October to February.
+The program will formally run for 4 months, from October through January.
 This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devcon](https://devcon.org) and [EthDenver](https://www.ethdenver.com).

-Timeline of the 5 month program will follow these stages:
+Timeline of the 4 month program will follow these stages:

 ### Phase One
 - Initial meeting with individual participants, interviewing and providing program orientation.